jcfain/Voxta.TCode/README.md

 TCode provider app for Voxta AI

 ## How to run
-Simply use `dotnet run` and the app should start.
+Install dotnet v9 then simply run RUN.bat OR use `dotnet run` and the app should start.
 It will connect to Voxta sessions on the current machine.